|

 reclining chairs that faced outward rather than inward, so that

-the skulls of those seated formed an unbroken circuit.
-Their
+the skulls of those reclined formed an unbroken

 heads did not touch, but the intention of a circle was